liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 **This code is available under Localization_Final_Iteration, A version that continouly outputs these reults is available under Localization_Final_Iteration_Live**
 - The live version of the code just doesn't seem to be as accurate, still uses correction factor
+- The live version is also just hard to keep up with as its outputing alot of data fast

 ## Other Cool Code
 ### Sound Classification with YAMNet